Eiledon/alloworigin/README.md

 alloworigin.com is written in Django,
 so all of the Django community can participate in alloworigin.com

 **features**
 1. anonymous get request using tor
 2. reduce change of getting banned from a site using tor
-3.
+3. compress content using zlib [coming soon]
+4. write tests